-Regal Regulus has the honor of being the closest star to the ecliptic and therefore closest to the red carpet path of the glorious Sun.
+Regal Regulus at 29º Leo has the honor of being the closest star to the ecliptic and therefore closest to the red carpet path of the glorious Sun.
 Regulus is a triple 1.3 magnitude star that flashes white and ultramarine.
 It is found, naturally, in the brave heart of the constellation Leo the Lion.
-Regulus officially entered tropical Virgo on November 28th 2011.* It is speculated that Regulus crossing this symbolic sphinx cusp (between Leo and Virgo.) might herald the age of Aquarius.
-(Aquarius is Leo’s opposite sign on the fixed cross.)
-We can speculate that Virgo will teach Leo to put aside ego, dispense personal glory and become more respectful of the earth and it’s humans.
-This then describes a switch from service-to-self (Leo) towards service-to-others.
+Regulus officially entered tropical Virgo on November 28th 2011.*

+Could Regulus crossing this symbolic sphinx cusp, Leo to Virgo, herald the age of Aquarius?
+Many astrologers speculate that Virgo will teach Leo to put aside ego, dispense personal glory, become more humanitarian and have respect for mother Earth itself.
+Other ‘star seed’ type commentators describe a switch from service-to-self (Leo) towards service-to-others.
 (Virgo=Service, Aquarius=Others).

 Regulus Into Virgo

 “Early English astrologers made it (Regulus) a portent of glory, riches, and power to all born under its influence” and this fixed star is generally considered fortunate, courageous, successful and all those great qualities associated with the sun sign Leo.